-Note: Before proceeding, make sure to create System Restore point to get back your previous settings if anything goes wrong.
+Note: Before proceeding, make sure to create a System Restore point to get back your previous settings if anything goes wrong.

 1. Disable Fast Startup

 Step-1: At first, click on the Cortana and type CP in the text box.
-Here hit on Control Panel icon from the list.
+Here hit on the Control Panel icon from the list.

 Step-2: On the right top corner, tap View by drop-down menu and select small icons option followed by Power Options.

 Step-3: Again from the left column, select Choose what the power buttons do link henceforth Change settings that are currently unavailable.

 Step-4: At last, tick against Turn on fast startup checkbox then tap Save changes.

 2. Change Settings under Startup and Recovery